wenlzhang/obsidian-todoist-context-bridge/ENHANCED_SYNC_GUIDE.md

 - **Sync current task completion status**:
   - Place cursor on any task line and sync immediately
   - Searches task and sub-items for Todoist links automatically
-  - Performs direct bidirectional completion status sync
+  - Performs direct completion status sync
   - Works with both enhanced and regular sync services

 - **Sync all tasks in current file**: